qaisaraM/STOCK-CONTROL-/README.md

 ### 📥 Stock In (Inventory Addition)

 * Add new drill items into the system
-* Record purchase and restock entries
+* Record purchase and replenishment entries
 * Restricted to authorized personnel (PIC role)

 ### 📤 Stock Out (Usage Tracking)

 * Track consumption of drills in production
 * Automatically update inventory levels
-* Controlled access based on user role
+* Controlled access based on user roles

 ### 📊 Inventory Management